 Signs of preterm labor

-- Pelvic pressure—the feeling that your baby is pushing down
+- Pressure in your pelvis or lower belly, like your baby is pushing down

 - Belly cramps with or without diarrhea

 - Regular or frequent contractions that make your belly tighten like a fist.
 The contractions may or may not be painful.

 What should you do if you think you're having preterm labor?

 If you think you’re having preterm labor, call your provider.
 Call even if you have just one sign or symptom.
 Your provider may tell you to: